algorithmica-org/algorithmica/content/english/hpc/data-structures/segment-trees.md

 }
 ```

-Apart from using much less memory, the main advantage is that we can now make use of [memory parallelism](/hpc/cpu-cache/mlp) and fetch the nodes we need in parallel, considerably improving the running time for both queries:
+Passing around five variables in a recursive function seems clumsy, but the performance gains are clearly worth it:

 ![](../img/segtree-topdown.svg)

+Apart from requiring much less memory, which is good for fitting into the CPU caches, the main advantage of this implementation is that we can now make use of the [memory parallelism](/hpc/cpu-cache/mlp) and fetch the nodes we need in parallel, considerably improving the running time for both queries.

+To improve the performance further, we can:

+- manually optimize the index arithmetic (e. g. noticing that we need to multiply `v` by `2` either way),
-To improve further, we can manually optimize the index arithmetic and replace division by two with an explicit binary shift — as the compilers [aren't always able](/hpc/compilation/contracts/#arithmetic) to do themselves — and, more importantly, remove the recursion and make the implementation iterative.
+- replace division by two with an explicit binary shift (because [compilers aren't always able to do it themselves](/hpc/compilation/contracts/#arithmetic)),

-Here is how a fully iterative `add` looks like:
+- and, most importantly, get rid of [recursion](/hpc/architecture/functions) and make the implementation fully iterative.

+As `add` is tail-recursive and has no return value, it is easy turn it into a single `while` loop:

 ```c++
 void add(int k, int x) {